 16.0c Reduction.
-Hedgehogs can only be reduced only during the Movement Phase.
+Hedgehogs can be reduced during the Movement Phase only.
 One RE of units, that must be in Combat Mode and not move, can reduce a hedgehog by one Level.
 An Engineer-Capable unit can also do the work (13.8d).
 There is no SP cost.